rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	123 Castle Drive, Kingston, RI 02881
 	(401) 555-4CUT

 You can use the [RhoFile.join](../api/File#mjoinSTATIC) helper function and the [Application.publicFolder](../api/Application#ppublicFolder) property to create a fully qualified path to the `address.cpcl` file.
-This file path would then be passed to the [sendFileContents](../api/printingzebra#msendFileContents) method.
-Here's how:
+This file path would then be passed to the [sendFileContents](../api/printingzebra#msendFileContents) method:

 Sample JavaScript code: